kp-pham/calculator/README.md

 To better understand user interaction as external events, the calculator can modeled as a machine with states and transitions between states when the user interacts with the calculator.

+- The state of the machine refers to the behavior of the machine under a set of conditions.
+- The transition between states refers to the change in the behavior of the machine when another set of conditions are fulfilled.

 | Current State | Input | Next State | Output |
 | ------------- | ----- | ---------- | ------ |
 | Enter operand | Digit | Enter Operand | Add digit to number